marxin/texi2rst-generated/sphinx/install/configuration.rst

 .. option:: --with-double={32|64|32,64|64,32}

-  Only supported for the AVR target since version 10.
+  Only supported for the AVR target since version |nbsp| 10.
   Specify the default layout available for the C/C++ :samp:`double` and :samp:`long double` type, respectively.
 The following rules apply: